Nordea says latest money-laundering allegations are not new

 Finnish broadcaster Yle cited leaked documents in a report that Nordea handled some 700 million euros ($790 million) in suspicious transactions between 2005 and 2017.

-“We recognise that our systems in the past may not have been robust enough to counter this sort of financial crime.
+“We recognize that our systems in the past may not have been robust enough to counter this sort of financial crime.
 For that we are truly sorry,” the bank said.
-(Reporting by Johan Ahlander Editing by Alexander Smith)